parse-community/parse-server-example/README.md

 ### For Local Development

-* Make sure you have at least Node 4.1. `node --version`
 * Clone this repo and change directory to it.
 * `npm install`
 * Install mongo locally using http://docs.mongodb.org/master/tutorial/install-mongodb-on-os-x/